Dental Crowns and Bridges

 Dental crowns and bridges are effective restorations when teeth are lost or severely damaged.
 Our crowns and bridges look natural and offer much-needed assistance with chewing and speaking.
 We use high-quality materials in our crowns and bridges to ensure the restorations last as long as possible and provide exceptional performance.

-We ensure your dental crowns and bridges blend in seamlessly with your existing teeth and will function like natural teeth.
+The team at Long Beach Dental Health ensures your dental crowns and bridges blend in seamlessly with your existing teeth and will function like natural teeth.
 You can expect to make a minimum of two visits when receiving dental crowns or bridges.
 We use the first visit to make impressions of your teeth and then send those impressions to a dental laboratory.
 Once the crown or bridge is ready, you can return to have it fitted and ensure it fits properly.Schedule an Appointment

 What is a dental crown?